Phase module

 The market price is inputted for three different price percentiles.
 This is extrapolated to return the market price for the specified percentile.

-Cost of fertilising the arable areas.
+Cost of fertilising.
 Includes the fertiliser cost and the application cost.

 Returns: